apache/incubator-liminal/docs/getting-started/iris_classification.md

 # Getting started / ***Iris Classification***

-In this tutorial, we will guide you through setting up Apache Liminal on your local machine and run the simple machine-learning workflow example.
+In this tutorial, we will guide you through setting up Apache Liminal on your local machine and run a simple machine-learning workflow, based on the classic Iris dataset classification example. \
+More details in this [link](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html).

 * [Setup your local environment](#Setup-your-local-environment)
 * [Setup liminal](#setup-liminal)